aleshaleksey/fansys23/11-weapons-armour.md

 **War hammers** are a family of mace-like weapons with an asymmetrical head: One end is blunt, the other end is sharp, for piercing armour.
 War hammers have the "sunder" property, and "sunder" vs armour and unattended items is at advantage when using a war hammer. **NB** long hefted war hammers in the style of venetian war hammers are considered pole-arms for for the sake of proficiency.

 **Mauls**: Any exceptionally big and heavy war hammer -like weapons that requires hands to use is considered a maul here.
-Mauls are always "heavy" and can cause the "prone" condition.
+Mauls are always "heavy" and can cause the "cripple" and "prone" condition.
+In addition, the weight of a maul means that it:
+- Deals an extra die of damage when used with the "sunder" manoeuvre.
+For example, a medium sized maul, when used to sunder a shield, despite dealing 2d6 damage, deals 3 dice of damage instead of 2.
+- When used attack inanimate object (doors, windows, walls, manacles, etc), ignores one point of damage reduction.

 ___
 ### Spears